 Did you know you can make your own DIY wax melts for your wax warmer?
-Today we’ll be making homemade wax melts with lavender and rosemary, but feel free to change the scent by using different ingredients.
+Today I’m sharing an easy recipe on how to make wax melts using simple ingredients, like essential oil.

 *Coffee more your style?
 Try the Peppermint Mocha version of this recipe at the end of this post*

-Who doesn’t love for their homes to smell warm and welcoming?
-Last year I shared a recipe for simmering potpourri, and it had all the scents of fall: cinnamon, cloves, orange and vanilla… but, it’s now summer and warming my home with the gas stove-top does not sound very appealing, so I tried out some DIY wax melts using lavender and rosemary.
+Who doesn’t love their homes to smell warm and welcoming?
+Last year I shared a recipe for simmering potpourri, and it had all the scents of fall: cinnamon, clove, orange and vanilla.
+Now that it’s summer, warming my home with the stove-top does not sound very appealing, so I tried some DIY wax melts using lavender and rosemary.
 They turned out beautifully and smell amazing.

 What You Need to Make DIY Wax Melts